AnnieCat73/Photosnap/README-template.md

 ## My process

 - I studied the figma file to work out how to lay out the pages, which sections should be laid out in Flexbox or CSS Grid.
-- From the Figma file I also figured out the CSS variables to use and set up utility classes.
+- From the Figma file I also figured out the CSS variables to use and set up utility classes for the site.
 - I did it in mobile first approach, but the HTML was coded from the desktop layout whilst the CSS was done from mobile up!
-- I set up the layout for each page and then did each section separately in mobile, tablet and desktop.
+- I set up the layout for each page and then did each section separately in mobile, tablet and then desktop.